Bharathkumarraju/ECS4fun/README.md

-# ECS4fun
+# allaboutecs
-ecs for fun
+ecs and its components...ecs-agent, task definitions, service discovery